品牌

 To navigate steep import taxes on certain origins, brands are increasingly shifting budgets toward tax-efficient regions or prioritizing stones with exceptional craftsmanship to maintain margins.

 On the consumer front, high-end buyers are moving away from a blind reliance on 4C grading and gemological certificates.
-Instead, they are prioritizing the "gemstone journey."
-Stones with a compelling "mine-to-finger" heritage command a significant premium.
+Instead, they are prioritizing the "gemstone journey" — stones with a compelling mine-to-finger heritage command a significant premium.
+This shift directly validates JUSTLEE's long-standing commitment to origin transparency and certification-first sourcing.

 The Enduring Value of Rarity